theupdateframework/taps/tap4.md

 TAP 4 describes how users may specify that a certain repository should be used for some targets, while other repositories should be used for other targets.
-In other words, this TAP allows users to _map_ targets to repositories in a manner similar to how targets can be delegated to roles.
+In other words, this TAP allows users to _map_ target names to repositories in a manner similar to how targets with specific names can be delegated to different roles.
-This allows users to say that: (1) a target may be found on one of many repositories, each with a different root of trust, and / or (2) many repositories may be required to sign the target.
+This allows users to say that a target with a specific type of name (such as django\* or \*.tar.gz) may be found on a specific repository.
+Each repository has its own root of trust (root role, etc.) so a compromise of one repository does not impact other repositories.
+This TAP also discusses how the AND relation can be extended to multiple repositories to have multiple different repositories with separate roots of trust need to sign off on the same target before installation.

 # Motivation